MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 ms.author: shjais
 ---

-# Use Copilot for Sales app during a meeting
+# Use Sales app during a meeting

-The Copilot for Sales app in Microsoft Teams helps you prepare for and conduct meetings with your sales contacts.
+The Sales app in Microsoft Teams helps you prepare for and conduct meetings with your sales contacts.
 You can also view and edit the connected CRM record.

-## License requirements

-Capabilities mentioned in this article are available to users with either the older Sales Copilot license or the newer Copilot for Sales license.

-## Open the Copilot for Sales app
+## Open the Sales app

-Select the **Copilot for Sales** icon on the meeting toolbar.
-The **Copilot for Sales** panel opens on the right side of the meeting window.
-If you don't see the Copilot for Sales icon, select **Apps** and then select **Copilot for Sales**.
+Select the **Sales** app icon on the meeting toolbar.
+The **Sales** panel opens on the right side of the meeting window.
+If you don't see the Sales app icon, select **Apps** and then select **Sales**.

 > [!NOTE]
-> You must invite at least one connected contact for Outlook to add the Copilot for Sales app to the meeting.
+> You must invite at least one connected contact for Outlook to add the Sales app to the meeting.

 If the meeting is connected to an opportunity in CRM, an [opportunity summary](view-opportunity-summary.md) card is displayed showing the key details and status of the current opportunity.